elugens/hello-javascript/docs/general-javascript-questions/javascript-modules/export-import-modules.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Well, there are few reasons.
-Modern build tools (webpack and others) bundle modules together and optimize them to speedup loading and remove unused stuff.
-Explicitly listing what to import gives shorter names: sayHi() instead of say.sayHi().
-Explicit list of imports gives better overview of the code structure: what is used and where.
+  <div><strong>Interview Response:</strong> Well, there are a few reasons.
+Modern build tools (webpack and others) bundle modules together and optimize them to speed up loading and remove unused stuff.
+Explicitly listing what to import, gives shorter names: sayHi() instead of say.sayHi().
+An explicit list of imports gives a better overview of the code structure: what gets used and where.
 It makes code support and refactoring easier.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />